Nov 9, 2021 · 9 min read

 The oral cavity is able to quickly regenerate with little scarring, properties also seen in younger skin tissue.
 By learning more about skin at different ages, this multidisciplinary Pediatric Networks team will gain insights about how skin develops in health and disease, inspiring innovative therapeutic strategies.

-The More You Nose
+Studying Cells in the Nose of Children: The More You Nose

 Your nose is a key interface between the inside of your body and the world around you.
 Its lining is a critical layer of defense and a primary site of many infections.